smr-yogesh/DataScrap/README.md

 You may ask why it does not directly takes data and shows in localhost as table data, its because i wanted and it includes several functions and i get better at them. and again that json file can be used to make own api aswell.
 ANd this program returns api aswell at "/api".

+#Follow these commands to start

+pip install -r requirements.txt

+Start with automate.py (Not main.py)